Recombinant Human IL-3 Protein

 Sterile filtered white lyophilized (freeze-dried) powder.

 Centrifuge vial before opening.
 When reconstituting the product, gently pipet and wash down the sides of the vial to ensure full recovery of the protein into solution.
 It is recommended to reconstitute the lyophilized product with 20 mM acetic acid at a concentration of 0.1 – 0.5 mg/ml, which can be further diluted into other aqueous solutions.

 Lyophilized product is very stable at -20°C. Reconstituted material should be aliquoted and frozen at -20°C.

 Protein Content determined by

 UV spectroscopy at 280 nm.
-Analysis by RP-HPLC calibrated against a known standard.
 Quantitation on SDS-PAGE against a known standard.

-interleukin 3 (colony-stimulating factor, multiple), P-cell-stimulating factor, MCGF, IL-3, MULTI-CSF, multilineage-colony-stimulating factor, Multipotential colony-stimulating factor, mast-cell growth factor, Hematopoietic growth factor, Mast cell growth factor
+Interleukin 3 (colony-stimulating factor, multiple), P-cell-stimulating factor, MCGF, MULTI-CSF, multilineage-colony-stimulating factor, multipotential colony-stimulating factor, mast-cell growth factor, hematopoietic growth factor